comp110-lytle/comp110/site/exercises/tea_party.md

 After adding these lines to the end of your program, you should now be able to go to the "Run" tab of your program, be prompted for a guests count, and see the output of your program.

 Congrats!
-You can now plan a cozy tea party with your woodland CAMP110 friends!
+You can now plan a cozy tea party with your COMP110 friends!

 <div class="fox-talk">